midspooj/min-project-sampele-2/README.md

 1.2 numpy is imported as np for numerical computations.

-1.3 seaborn.objects is imported as so and seaborn is imported as sns for creating informative statistical graphics.
+1.3 stats_o_plots (abbreviated as so) for creating statistical visualizations.

-1.4 matplotlib.style is imported for customizing plot styles.

 ### 2. Function: analyze_world_indicators(csv_url):

 #### Parameters: